masher92/UKCP18/CatchmentAnalysis/ReadMe.md

 <img src="Figs/AllCatchments/CatchmentDescriptors/ALTBARvsEasting.PNG" width="300"  />
 <p align="center"> Figure 3.
 Mean Catchment Altitude (m above sea level) <p align="center">

-The altitude of the catchments vary between 47m and 226m.
-The highest catchment is in the North-West.
-There is a strong negative relationship between catchment altitude and Easting (meaning the further West you go, the higher the altitude) and a weaker positive relationship between altitude and Northing.
+The altitude of the catchments vary between 47m and 226m above sea level.
+The highest catchment is Gill Beck (Aire) in the north west.
+There is a strong negative relationship between catchment altitude and easting (meaning the further west you go, the higher the altitude) and a weaker positive relationship between altitude and northing.

 ### Catchment Steepness (m per km)
 <p align="center">